qmlcode/qmllib/README.rst

 How to contribute
 =================

 Know a issue and want to get started developing?
+Fork it, clone it, make it , test it.

 .. code-block:: bash

-    git clone repo.url qmllib.git
+    git clone your_repo qmllib.git
     cd qmllib.git
     make # setup env
     make compile # compile